 For sources of printed and online spectra, see this Guide:

-Textbooks on analytical methods and theory can be found at the Reserves Desk in the Chemistry Library.
+Textbooks on analytical methods and theory can be found at the Reserves Desk in the PMA Library.
 Popular titles with recent editions include:

-Browsing the library stacks under the following classifications can also be useful:
+Browsing the chemistry collection (PCL 6AA) under the following classifications can also be useful:

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.